 - Dublinia was created to show visitors what life was like during the times of the Vikings.
 You can dress up like a Viking, experience what it was like living in one of their homes, or experience how they treated their slaves.
 Dublinia is a fantastic experience for everyone and it is located near Christchurch Cathedral, the Brazen Head, and Dublin Castle.

 - Viking Splash Tours is an enormous amount of fun!
 During the tour, you will learn the history of Viking Dublin and visit many sites on the large amphibious vehicle, before eventually submerging into the waters at Grand Canal Docks.
-The Covid-19 Pandemic hit the company hard and at the time of writing, they have not been able to restart the tours.
-But do watch this space and keep an eye out for the huge yellow DUKWs when visiting Dublin.

 11. Teeling Distillery